Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 From Athens airport, you will need to make your way to Piraeus port either by taxi or the subway.
 The easiest way to reach the port is by local taxi, with the journey taking approximately 45 minutes and costing between €45 and €65 depending on when you travel.

 Alternatively, you can travel via the subway.
 The station is a 200m walk from the airport and you will need to take the M3 line from Proastiakos Stathmos Aerodromiou to Monastiraki Metro Station (this takes 45 minutes), then the M1 line from Monastiraki Metro Station to Pireaus.
-Once here, make your way to the 826 line to AG.
+Once here, make your way to the 826 lines to AG.
 Dionysios.
 From here, the port is approximately a 15-minute walk from the station.
 For ticket information, please use the following website: www.oasa.gr.

 Once at Piraeus Port, Anek Lines run an overnight ferry to Chania that departs at 21:00 arrives at 06:00 the next morning.
 Tickets costs from €85 for a return ticket.
 For guests who choose this option, we recommend that you arrive in Athens on the Saturday in time for the evening ferry departure.
 Ferry timetables are available at: www.anek.gr/en/.